harta55/EnTAP/docs/source/Getting_Started/Installation/Installation_From_Source_Code/installation_from_source_code.rst

 Installing Pipeline Software
 --------------------------------------------
 EnTAP leverages several software distributions within the pipeline to provide the best quality annotations.
 The packages used (and their current/compatible versions) can be seen below.
 This is not to say that newer versions will not be compatible, however they have not been tested yet with EnTAP.
-By default, EnTAP will use Transdecoder for frame selection, however both TransDecoder and GeneMarkS-T are supported and you may install either.

 .. note:: If the software is already installed on your system, this stage can be skipped